 - Don’t shy away from using blocks, blankets, or bolsters.
 Child’s Pose is meant to be restful and soothing.
 Whatever your best experience of the pose is, you should strive to create and lean into that posture.

 - If your head cannot reach the floor, rest it on a folded blanket instead to take the tension out of your neck.

 - If you have a knee injury, place a folded blanket in the crease of your knees and then move your seat toward your heels.
-Let your legs rest on the blanket.
-Your seat won’t touch your heels because of the blanket, which will lessen the compression in your knees.
+Let the back of your thighs rest on the blanket, which will lessen the compression in your knees.

 Child’s Pose variations